Skip to main content

 We are grateful to representatives from MNA and the CMF Community Foundation Committee who serve as peer reviewers for the Community Foundation Philanthropy Award submissions and lead the selection of the winner.

-ALL previous Recipients
+previous Recipients

 2023: Matt and Karen Cullen